What Is Breast Augmentation?

 - Periareolar: An incision around the areola permits placement of most implants.
 This incision may interfere with nipple sensation and nursing in the future.
 A woman must have a relatively large areola for placement of silicone implants.

 - Periumbilical: A small incision made around the belly button.
-Elliot B. Duboys, MD prefers not to use this incision and he will explain all the details during your consultation.

 During your consultation, Dr. Duboys will discuss the pros and cons of each incision, implant placement, and types of implants.